le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

     attributes: {}
 {% endhighlight %}

-About this setting better read on [this page](https://github.com/test-kitchen/test-kitchen#the-kitchen-yaml-format).
+About this setting you can read here [this page](https://github.com/test-kitchen/test-kitchen#the-kitchen-yaml-format).
 Let's add integration tests.
-I use for this [bats](https://github.com/sstephenson/bats):
+I use them for this [bats](https://github.com/sstephenson/bats):

 File: test/integration/default/bats/default.bats